The Howling (film): Production

+A blurb from King on the cover of the 1977 book The Howling by Gary Brandner drew Lane's interest, and eventually he looked into the prospect of buying the rights to make a film adaptation.
+After tracking down the rights to Warner Bros., who'd done nothing in the two years since acquiring them, he discovered they had resold the rights to director Jack Conrad.
+Lane partnered with Conrad on The Howling with the two getting the film set up at Avco Embassy Pictures.

-Though the film has been noted for its semi-humorous screenplay, it was adapted from a more straightforward novel by Gary Brandner which was first published in 1977.
-After drafts by Jack Conrad (the original director who left following difficulties with the studio) and Terence H. Winkless proved unsatisfactory, director Joe Dante hired John Sayles to completely rewrite the script.
+After drafts by Jack Conrad (who left the project early after disputes with the studio) and Terence H. Winkless proved unsatisfactory, director Joe Dante hired John Sayles to completely rewrite the script.
 The two had collaborated before on Dante's 1978 film Piranha.
 Sayles rewrote the script with the same self-aware, satirical tone that he gave Piranha, and his finished draft bears only a vague resemblance to Brandner's book.
-However, Winkless still received a co-writer's credit along with Sayles for his work on the screenplay.
+However, Winkless still received a writing credit for his screenplay work.

-The cast featured a number of recognizable character actors, such as Kevin McCarthy, John Carradine, Kenneth Tobey and Slim Pickens, many of whom appeared in genre films themselves.
-Additionally, the film was full of in-joke references (see 'Tributes' below).
-Roger Corman makes a cameo appearance as a man standing outside a phone booth, as does John Sayles, appearing as a morgue attendant and James Murtaugh as one of the members of the Colony.
+The cast featured many recognizable character actors, such as Kevin McCarthy, John Carradine, Kenneth Tobey, and Slim Pickens, many of whom appeared in genre films themselves.
+Additionally, the film was full of in-joke references.
+Roger Corman makes a cameo appearance as a man standing outside a phone booth, as does John Sayles, appearing as a morgue attendant, and James Murtaugh as one of the members of the Colony.
 Forrest J Ackerman appears in a brief cameo in an occult bookstore, clutching a copy of an issue of his magazine Famous Monsters of Filmland.